 Active Travel Fund Tranche 4: Romiley works

-Works are ongoing on our project to encourage active travel in the Romiley area.
+Works have been taking place to encourage active travel in the Romiley area.

-Funding has been confirmed for the delivery of our Active Travel Fund Tranche 4 (ATF4) Romiley project.
+Funding was confirmed for the delivery of our Active Travel Fund Tranche 4 (ATF4) Romiley project.

 Overview of works